 For All 30kV Regulated Applications:

-This requirement is applicable to electrical, electronic, and electromechanical subsystems and equipment that have a man-machine interface.
-It is not applicable to equipment that interfaces with or controls ordnance items.
+This requirement applies to electrical, electronic, and electromechanical subsystems and equipment that have a man-machine interface.
+It does not apply to equipment that interfaces with or controls ordnance items.

 - ESD Simulator Gun

 - LISN or other Isolation Transformer

 - GP: Ground Reference Plane (Aluminum or Sheet Metal)